robbinwilson24/React.js-ReactRouter-Clothing-Brand-Website/README.md

    - Attractively styled pages.
    - Navigation bar and footer with working links to different pages.
    - Shopping page with a variety of products.
-   - Finance page containing a functional interest calculator.
+   - Finance page containing a functional interest calculator that uses state to output monthly repayment totals.
-   - Basic user login page with a functional login/logout section.
+   - Basic user login page utilising state to create a functional login/logout section.

 ## How to install and view the page: <a name="how-to-install"/>